 2. Invest in a good work desk and chair.

 3. Place your phone somewhere out of reach, preferably out of your office.

 5. Use noise-canceling headphones if you happen to work in a noisy environment.

 6. Keep your home office for work only.

 Bonus infographic: productivity tips for small business owners

 Finding creative life hacks that work for you is one of the best ways to grow your small business.
-Being organized and productive at home and on the go leads to a more productive day.
+Being organized and having a productive day at home and on the go leads to a more efficient and productive day.

 We’ll close this article with a little anecdote: When Duran Duran was first starting out, life hack tricks were an essential aspect of their survival.
 When no one knew who they were, it was nearly impossible to get stage time in any of their hometown clubs.
 So John Taylor took a job as a bouncer at one of the clubs they wanted to perform in.
 Nick Rhodes took a gig deejaying at the same club.
 Instead of wasting their time approaching multiple club owners, recording and distributing demo tapes, and pounding the pavement with the odds against them, the band used various strategies to solve their problem in a subtle, creative way.
 After some time working at the club, they naturally began rehearsing there.
 And when a hole in the lineup appeared for that night’s set, who do you think the club owners asked to perform?